PKing70/beaker-guide/docs/guide.md

 # User's Guide

-Beaker overview, purpose, architecture (diagrams?), components eg. what is an experiment, blueprint?
+Beaker overview, purpose, architecture diagrams, components eg. what is an experiment, blueprint?
 Essentially an overview of the platform in whitepaper style.